Grace Presbyterian Church (Peoria, Illinois): Route 91 church

 According to the executive director the previous church structure was out-dated and ill-suited for the church's growing slate of programs.
+Additionally, parking and safety had become a concern.
 Congregants who parked in an overflow lot were forced to cross a busy intersection in order to worship.

-In 2010, under the leadership of Ben Johnston, the church built a new 110,000 square foot facility - containing worship space, classrooms, recreational and administrative areas.
+In 2010, the church built a new 110,000 square foot facility containing worship space, classrooms, recreational and administrative areas.
 Based on five years of planning and discussion, the auditorium style worship center features theater seating and studio quality lighting.
 Once known for its conservative and orderly mode of Protestant worship, the congregation retained some traditional elements from the former building.
 The DeCou organ and the chapel stained glass, for example, were transferred from the previous building.
+The DeCou organ is still being used today.
+The Church has two organists currently: Head Organist Kristin Stewart and Student Organist Josh Blanchard.
 The 1,352-seat sanctuary is situated within a 60-acre campus on Peoria's far northwest side.
-Peoria's NBC affiliate (WEEK TV-25) continues to broadcast Sunday morning worship as they have since 1974.
+Peoria's NBC/ABC affiliate (WEEK TV-25) continues to broadcast Sunday morning worship as they have since 1974.